Anirbit-AI/Towards-Size-Independent-Generalization-Bounds-for-Deep-Operator-Nets/README.md

 The `scripts\train\<pde-name>Train.py` contains the scripts for training the models

+Note : The bias in the DeepONet needs to be disabled before calculating the Rademacher bound

 ## 2. Analysis

 The `scripts\analysis\<pde-name>Analysis.py` contains the scripts for analyzing the models